MenuDocs/guides/guide/topics/restapi/httpcodes.md

 ## 202: Accepted
 This means it is a large request and it has begun processing.
 Expect a 202 before another code such as 201 or 200.

+## 203: Non-Authoritative Information
+This means this server is a proxy which means it got a 200 OK from the origin but it is returning modified data.

 ## 204: No Content
 204 is sent when you send a PUT, POST, or DELETE request, but there is no data with the request.
 No action was taken but it sees your request.